DSC-SPIDAL/stock-analysis/README.md

 ## Pre-Processing

-### FileBreaker

-FileBreaker program is used to break large stock files in to smaller files for processing.
-For example if we are interested in processing yearly data the stock file can be broken by year to multiple files.

 #### Format of stock files

 The stock files are obtained from the CRSP database through the Wharton Research Data Services